jstuecker/jzfmm/README.md

 # FM-DJ
 Fast Multipoles Done with Jax

+# ToDo:
+* Make some config parameters differentible
+* Try to make gradients with respect to a uniform acceleration field possible

 # Overview:
 Currently there are multiple implementations available
 * The old tree with fixed children number per node